dovecot/documentation/source/configuration_manual/mail_location/mbox/mboxchildfolders.rst

 subscribed folders in a file ``.subscriptions`` under the mail location root.
 In this case that means it would end up at ``~/mail/.subscriptions``.
 This would then mean that it would be impossible to create a mail folder called "subscriptions".
-We can get around this by using the ``CONTROL`` parameter to move the ``.subscriptions`` file somewhere else, for example into the directory ``~/mail/control`` (again, choosing a name which doesn't begin with a dot so we don't collide with the names of mbox files storing mail folders).
+We can get around this by using the :dovecot_core:ref:`mail_control_path` setting move the ``.subscriptions`` file somewhere else, for example into the directory ``~/mail/control`` (again, choosing a name which doesn't begin with a dot so we don't collide with the names of mbox files storing mail folders).